 I interviewed a bunch of folks that I met while I was in London.
 There’s a mix of folks, some African Americans, some West Africans, some Caribbean Americans, and my friend, who is French, and also from Cameroon, helped me film it.
 So, it was a great experience.
 I don’t consider myself a filmmaker by any means, but I’m very proud of it, and I’m glad I got to do it.

-Matt Bowles: Can you talk about the impact that your travels up to that point had on you, both in terms of the actual places where you were able to go and experience and spend time, but also the other travelers and including the black folks that you interviewed as part of the film and meeting them and learning about their experiences?
+Matt Bowles: Can you talk about the impact that your travels up to that point had on you, both in terms of the actual places where you were able to go and experience and spend time, but also the other travelers and including the Black folks that you interviewed as part of the film and meeting them and learning about their experiences?
 What impact did all of that have on you at that point in your life, and how did that shape your future trajectory?

 Briona Lamback: I often am afraid to do things.
-I mean, we all are, but I’m a naturally shy person, a bit of an introvert, but I can be extroverted when I need to, doing the film, having to reach out to people, some of them who I knew but didn’t know that well, others who are my friends and explain my vision for the film, but also for black folks and for the world at large.
-And having to convey my ideas to them and get folks to participate impacted me in a way, and prepared me for my travel business and for my career in travel journalism.
+I mean, we all are, but I’m a naturally shy person, a bit of an introvert, but I can be extroverted when I need to, doing the film, having to reach out to people, some of them who I knew but didn’t know that well, others who are my friends and explain my vision for the film, but also for Black folks and for the world at large.
+And having to convey my ideas to them and get folks to participate impacted me in a way and prepared me for my travel business and for my career in travel journalism.
 Didn’t know that at the time.
 But in hindsight, yeah, it just helped me realize that much more.

-How much a part of my, not even just professional mission in life, but a part of who I am is connecting black folks globally.
+How much a part of my, not even just professional mission in life, but a part of who I am is connecting Black folks globally.
 I think doing that film was very necessary and a part of my journey that I often forget about.
 So, thank you for reminding me of it.

 Matt Bowles: Well, I also want to ask you about your journey traveling to the continent and spending time there and spending time in different places there.
 You mentioned you’re very first time was the trip to Morocco.
 Can you take us back and share a little bit about what that trip was like and the impact that had on you going to the continent for the very first time?